A Release Program to get Animals #Backinthetrees

 The Toucan Rescue Ranch has been releasing wildlife at this property for over 10 years.
 Here, we’ve released toucans, parrots, parakeets, sloths, owls, hawks, falcons, opossums, reptiles, and other wildlife.
 As a part of the program TRR has large soft-release enclosures that allow professionals to create natural environments in order to train rehabilitated animals natural behaviors and skills to be successful once released into their natural habitat.

 We are in partnership with The Sloth Institute of Costa Rica to help further the research and release of captive-raised and rehabilitated sloths.
 TRR also works with a handful of other centers across Costa Rica that have species specific release programs to ensure success for that animal.

 Release Candidates VS. Permanent Residents

 An animal that is brought to TRR with prior instincts and the knowledge of surviving in the wild is likely for release.
 Such cases are adult birds and mammals that undergo full recovery from injuries and exhibit behaviors that prove the animal will be successful in the wild.
 These behaviors include foraging for food, proper movement and strength when climbing, walking, flying, etc., fear of humans (not habituated), and strong instincts.
 TRR also releases toucan offspring from the breeding program.

-ALL releases are a collaborative decision and agreement with TRR administration, veterinarian, and the government (MINAE) on release candidates and release locations.
+ALL releases candidates and locations are a collaborative decision and agreement with TRR administration, TRR veterinarians, and Costa Rica's wildlife governing agency (MINAE).